coderdojobrixton/processing/README.md

 http://www.cs.sfu.ca/CourseCentral/166/tjd/color.html

-### colour/step3
+### colour/step4

 Next branch :

-colour/step4
+colour/step5

 ---

-Draw two ellipses.
+Refactor into functions.

 #### Talk about

-Which circle is ontop of the other one.
+Why functions are good for you.
+What is a float?
+What is a type?